What are the requirements for study abroad?

 No. The aid that you receive on campus essentially represents a tuition discount.
 The Laurel Fellowship funds that we provide for study abroad represent an actual (and greater) cost to the College, even if the amount of aid you receive is less.
 (Think of it this way: a shop might offer you a coupon for $5 off any purchase in the store, but they would not offer you $5 to spend in another store.)

 If I get a Laurel Fellowship, what will it cover?

 Your budget will include tuition and related required academic fees (if any), room and board, Mount Holyoke's administrative fee for study abroad, and allowances toward books, personal expenses, and roundtrip airfare.
 You will be expected to make the appropriate family contribution, and to carry the appropriate loan.
 The amount of your Laurel Fellowship will be based on need and, just like the aid you receive here, is meant to cover the difference between your own resources and the budget for your program.

 Mount Holyoke aims to fund all qualified students.
-Typically we approve more than 90% of eligible Laurel applicants each year.
+Typically we approve all students who meet the academic and financial criteria (more than 90% of Laurel applicants each year).

 Do I have to show that study abroad is essential to my major to be considered for a Laurel Fellowship?